The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 Author: Susan A. P. Woodhouse, Littler Mendelson, PC

 - A Louisiana employer with 50 or more employees will likely be required to adhere to the federal Family and Medical Leave Act (FMLA).
-To the extent, federal and state law differs, whichever law provides greater benefits and protection to the employee will apply.
+To the extent federal and state laws differ, whichever law provides greater benefits and protection to the employee will apply.
 See Family and Medical Leave.

 - Louisiana requires a covered employer (those with more than 25 employees) to provide leave to an employee who is disabled by pregnancy.
 See Employer Coverage.

 - A pregnancy-related disability leave must be permitted for a reasonable amount of time, not to exceed four months.
 See Purpose and Length of Leave.

 - A Louisiana employer must allow a pregnant employee to transfer to a less strenuous or hazardous position for the duration of the employee's pregnancy if certain conditions are met.
 See Alternative Work Arrangements.

 - Louisiana law considers it an unlawful employment practice for an employer to make certain decisions based on an employee's pregnancy, childbirth or related medical condition.
 See Prohibited Actions.

 - A Louisiana employer of at least 20 employees must allow a veteran time off from work to attend medical appointments.
 See Medical Leave for Veterans.